newrushbolt/go-ethtool-exporter/README.md

 ### Port discovery

-Contrary to other exporters (prometheus-ethtool-exporter,node_exporter, etc) we encourage you to use set of port-discovery options instead of crafting eye-bleeding regexes.
+Contrary to other exporters (prometheus-ethtool-exporter,node_exporter, etc) we encourage you to use **set of port-discovery options** instead of crafting eye-bleeding regexes.
-There're a lot of scenarios when ports could be discovered by having specific interface type, belonging to bond or bridge, etc.
+There're a lot of scenarios when ports could be discovered by having specific interface type, being part of bond or bridge, etc.

 ATM there're several options, but if you have another scenario, don't hesitate to introduce it via pull-request.
 Or just drop an Github issue with info about your discovery scenario, if you are not into Golang.